Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.01 team ERA that ranks 10th across all MLB pitching staffs.
+- The Orioles' 4.05 team ERA ranks 12th among all MLB pitching staffs.

-- Orioles pitchers combine to allow 158 home runs (1.1 per game), the 10th-fewest in the league.
+- Orioles pitchers combine to surrender the 10th-fewest home runs in baseball (159 total, 1.1 per game).

-- The righty last pitched on Sunday against the Arizona Diamondbacks, when he tossed 4 2/3 innings, allowing four earned runs while giving up six hits.
+- The right-hander's most recent appearance was on Tuesday against the Los Angeles Angels, when he tossed six innings, surrendering two earned runs while allowing seven hits.

-- In 25 games this season, the 27-year-old has put up an ERA of 4.84, with 9.1 strikeouts per nine innings.
-Opponents are hitting .277 against him.
+- The 23-year-old has put up an ERA of 4.91, with 9.5 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.